clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Creating A Zite

 There are currently two ways of creating a zite.
 You can clone an existing zite, or you can create your own zite from scratch.
-If you decide to clone a zite, there are many of them you can choose from, including ZeroBlog, [TODO] However, if you want to create your own zite from scratch, that is what the next few tutorials are going to cover. [^2]
+If you decide to clone a zite, there are many of them you can choose from, including [ZeroBlog](/Blog.ZeroNetwork.bit/).
+However, if you want to create your own zite from scratch, that is what the next few tutorials are going to cover. [^2]

 In order to clone a zite, find a zite you want to clone, visit the zite so that it is downloaded to your computer.
 Next, go back to ZeroHello and find the zite in the sidebar.
 Click the menu icon, and press 'Clone'.